Amy Schalet, PEP Director

 M.V.
 Lee Badgett

-Prof. Badgett’s public engagement work includes co-authoring policy reports, testifying as an expert witness in Congress and state legislatures, testifying in litigation, analyzing public policies, consulting with regulatory bodies, briefing policymakers, writing op-ed pieces, appearing on television and radio shows, speaking with journalists, and advising businesses.
+M. V. Lee Badgett, Ph.D. is a professor of economics and the director of the Center for Public Policy and Administration at the UMass Amherst.
+She studies family policy issues and labor market discrimination based on sexual orientation, race, and gender, as well as the connections between LGBT rights and economic development.
+Prof. Badgett’s public engagement work includes co-authoring policy reports, testifying as an expert witness in Congress and in litigation, consulting with regulatory bodies, briefing policymakers, writing op-ed pieces, appearing on television and radio shows, speaking with journalists, and advising businesses.
 In 2010, she was an expert witness in the Perry v.
 Schwarzenegger trial on the constitutionality of Proposition 8.
-Based on these experiences, Badgett is writing a new book on how to use research to change the world.
+She is finishing a book for NYU Press on how to use research to change the world.

 Linda R. Tropp